associationforsoftwaretesting/whose/content/en/docs/test-design/risk-prioritization.md

 ## Additional resources:

-Prioritization -‐‑ Making Best Use of Your Time and Resources -‐‑ Seemore at[Mindtools](http://www.mindtools.com/pages/article/newHTE_92.htm)
+* Prioritization --- Making Best Use of Your Time and Resources --- See more at [Mindtools](http://www.mindtools.com/pages/article/newHTE_92.htm)

 By: Simon Peter Schrijver